riffel-carolin-erik-nils-hamlet, © Nils hamlet© Nils hamlet

 Natural quality

-To clamp quality on top level, it needs "a good team":
+To produce quality at the highest level, it takes "a good team":

 learn more